-ORAL ENGLISH 1 & 2
+ORAL ENGLISH COURSES

-The Oral English 1 and Oral English 2 (OE 1, OE 2) courses are pre-requisites for students in the departments of Education, French, History, and Japanese Literature, and Psychology.
-At the same time, the OE courses are a requirement for students who wish to obtain a teaching license, so we have an obligation to explain something of Communicative Language Teaching and learning tasks.
-At the same time, the students in these classes show a range of language abilities and exhibit less motivation to study English than the English majors we usually teach, so high interest materials are essential.
+The Oral English 1A and Oral English 1B, and Oral English 2A and Oral English 2B are compulsory courses for students in the departments of Education, French, History, and Japanese Literature, and Psychology.
+The OE courses are also a requirement for students who wish to obtain a teaching license, so we have an obligation to explain something of Communicative Language Teaching and learning tasks.
+At the same time, the students in these classes show a large range of language abilities and exhibit less motivation to study English than the English majors we usually teach, so high interest materials are essential.

-At the same time, OE teachers will likely find that their classes are often less academically than students in the English Department, so teachers need greater freedom to choose appropriate content.
-However, you must frame your classes in terms of the 3 main tasks for each of the two OE levels.
-Teachers may choose one of three different tasks for the Fall semester of their classes.
-An alternate task is also a possibility if it includes a strong language component and a use of speaking, listening, reading, and writing.
+As a result, OE teachers need greater freedom than in the IE Program to choose appropriate content.
+However, you must frame your classes in terms of the Discussion and Vocabulary tasks for these courses.
+Teachers may choose one of three different tasks for the Fall semester.
+An alternate task is also a possibility if you check with the IEP coordinators and it includes a strong language component and a use of speaking, listening, reading, and writing.